 It was no coincidence that the Pilgrims chose Plymouth as the site of their colony.
 It turns out Plymouth was an empty Indian settlement.
 The Pilgrims arrived just shortly after a massive smallpox pandemic had swept the area, which wiped out over 90% of the Native American population.
-Instead of trying to eke out an existance in the untamed wilderness, they took over the empty Indian settlement and its surrounding farmland and infrastructure, even going as far as opening the graves of the dead that had still been burried to search for anything useful to salvage.
+Instead of trying to eke out an existence in the untamed wilderness, they took over the empty Indian settlement and its surrounding farmland and infrastructure, even going as far as opening the recently-dug graves to search for anything useful to salvage.
 In addition, what little remained of the local population was in no shape to seek any fights with the newcomers.
-Some people have speculated that the American Union's fascination with post-apocalpytic scenarios has its origins in these first, formative years.
+Some people have speculated that the American Union's fascination with post-apocalyptic scenarios has its origins in these first, formative years.

 The period of European history between the fall of Rome and the rise of Charlemagne is sometimes called "The Dark Ages", and said to be characterised by doom and gloom.
 This is somewhat of a misnomer created by Renaissance scholars, who were such Ancient Greece and Rome fanboys (well, mostly fanboys) they didn't think a period without classical knowledge could be anything other than post-apocalyptic (Petrarch, the father of Renaissance humanism, said "What, then, is history but the praise of Rome?").
 In truth, a lot of classical knowledge was lost, but it was more on the order of "we can't build classical-style ampitheatres anymore" than "devastated world of crap".
 It wasn't that horrible most of the time, save for Viking and Magyar attacks.
 And the constant border wars that came with the political fragmentation - not, of course, that the last centuries of Rome hadn't been marked by this sort of thing - and the rise of the armed aristocracy.
 And 30 and 100 year long wars, albeit ones which didn't really affect the wider population too much.
 And serfdom, which was always a bit of a downer if you weren't a noble or a clergyman (but is a big step up from the slavery system of Rome).